solidjs/solid/packages/solid-rx/README.md

 // 3
 ```

 These can also be useful for use with control flow.
-The transform property exposes the ability to pass in an transformation operator.
 For example if you wished to delegate applying a class to any row with a model property that matched the current selection (without adding the selected state to the model):

 ```jsx
 function selectClass(selected, className) {